fossid-ab/cicd-integration-examples/fossid-workbench/github-actions/README.md

 # GitHub Actions Examples!

-These templates show you how to integrate Workbench into a GitHub Actions workflow.
-Most of these use the [Workbench Agent](https://github.com/fossid-ab/workbench-agent) for easy integration.
+These templates show how to add Workbench to a GitHub Actions workflow.

 ## About these Examples
 These templates use Environment Variables for mapping repositories and branches to Workbench Projects and Scans.